×

 He cooks really well.
 (Correct)

-The student must go through both studying and writing to get their desired result.
-(Correct)
+Correct: Students must go through both studying and writing to get the desired result.

-Question tags are the short clauses in the end of a statement that turn a statement into question.
-These questions are formed by the auxiliary verb that are used in the first clause.
+Question tags are short clauses placed at the end of a statement to form a question.
+The tag uses the auxiliary verb from the main clause and typically has opposite polarity.

 Example: